kavehesk/AGL-Test/README.md

 ## Dependency Injection
 Dependency injection is used throughout the project and each project is responsible for setting up its own services.
-Doing so, the same setup process can be used in unit tests in addition to run-time.
+Doing so, the same setup process can be used in unit tests in addition to application startup.